CriticalChicken/V2/README.md

 ### V2.0.12&ndash;V2.0.14

-- **Archive:** Now archived and only receiving hotfixes, as V2.1 Charasmatic Cockatiel nears completion
+- **Archive:** Archived V2.0, as V2.1 is nearing completion.
+V2.0 will now only receive hotfixes

 ### V2.0.11

-- **Bug fix:** Spacing underneath related posts now works again
+- **Bug fix:** Corrected amount of spacing beneath related posts section

 ### V2.0.10

-- **Improvement:** Added line breaks to &ldquo;#ForTheGaymers&rdquo; wherever it appears as a title, so it doesn&rsquo;t overflow the screen width on mobile devices
+- **Improvement:** Added line breakpoints to &ldquo;#ForTheGaymers&rdquo; wherever it appears as a title, so it doesn&rsquo;t overflow the screen width on mobile devices
-- **Bug fix:** Mii images on the [About](https://www.criticalchicken.com/about) page now display at the correct (smaller) size on mobile devices
+- **Bug fix:** Fixed Mii images on the [About](https://www.criticalchicken.com/about) page, which were not displaying at the correct (smaller) size on mobile devices

 ### V2.0.9

-- **Improvement:** Added custom &ldquo;&num;&rdquo; symbol to V2 font and restyled &ldquo;#ForTheGaymers&rdquo; site-wide
+- **Improvement:** Added custom &ldquo;&num;&rdquo; symbol to V2 font and applied it to all instances of &ldquo;#ForTheGaymers&rdquo; site-wide

 ### V2.0.8

-- **Improvement:** Tweaks to design and wording of Tidbyt page
+- **Improvement:** Tweaked design and wording of Tidbyt page
-- **Improvement:** Breaking news ticker now uses a font for the bullets instead of an image, so it no longer flickers/judders when scrolling
+- **Improvement:** Replaced ticker bullets with a webfont instead of an image, so it no longer flickers/judders when scrolling

 ### V2.0.7

-- **New feature:** Added a page to promote our new [Tidbyt applet](https://github.com/tidbyt/community/pull/1731)
+- **New feature:** Added page to promote our new [Tidbyt applet](https://github.com/tidbyt/community/pull/1731)
-- **Improvement:** Added the new #ForTheGaymers logo to its [category page](https://www.criticalchicken.com/category/forthegaymers)
+- **Improvement:** Added new #ForTheGaymers logo to its [category page](https://www.criticalchicken.com/category/forthegaymers)
-- **Bug fix:** Margin around the logo on small mobile devices is now the right size
+- **Bug fix:** Corrected size of logo&rsquo;s margin on small mobile devices
-- **Bug fix:** Category page titles now display properly on small mobile devices
+- **Bug fix:** Fixed category page titles which weren&rsquo;t displaying properly on small mobile devices

 ### V2.0.6